 - Sealed: There is a high-pitched ringing sound when the lid is tapped with a metal spoon.

 - Unsealed: There is a dull sound when you tap the lid with a spoon.
 However, this could also be caused by food clinging to the bottom of the lid.
-If you aren't sure, use one of the other two methods to ensure the jar is sealed.
+If you aren't sure, use one of the other 2 methods to ensure the jar is sealed.

-Jar Seal Testing Method 3: Look for a Concave Lid
+Method 3: Look for a Concave Lid

 During the sealing process, a vacuum is created, which draws the lid down, and forms a shallow, concave depression from the outer edge to the center.
 To see if this has occurred, hold the jar level with your eye, and look for an indention at the center of the lid.